YouTube

 RING ROAD TO HERAT

-The US war here cost an estimated $2.3 trillion, a number so vast it will mean very little to most but to put it into perspective, $2.3T is $300million every day for 20 years, an insane amount of money, considering what was achieved.
+The US war here cost an estimated $2.3 trillion, a number so vast it will mean very little to most, but to put it into perspective, $2.3T is $300million every day for 20 years, an insane amount of money, considering what was achieved.

 The ring road was one of the Americans biggest investments at $3billion and was never finished.
 Its almost a symbol of the war, so much money spent and so little to show for it.

-We were able to stop for a few minutes and enjoy some well-deserved down time playing volley ball, one of Afghanistan’s national sports.
+We were able to stop for a few minutes and enjoy some well-deserved downtime playing volleyball, one of Afghanistan’s national sports.

 David Simpson standing in the middle of the road in Herat, Afghanistan.
 Flour mill, super noodles and the Afghan Ring road

-HERAT
+ARRIVAL IN HERAT

 Finally after another long day we arrived into Herat and checked into a decent hotel (the bed got my approval) called Tejarat.
 But as my appetite was making a come back we ate at Chahar Fasl, which might have to be my favourite restaurant in Afghanistan!